Switzerland has become the international hotspot for wealthy expats including Britons looking for a new home overseas.

 Finally, of course, you’ll need to work on your Swiss German (and even a bit of Swiss French) in order to really settle in – or at least cope with all the bureaucracy that comes in letter format through your door every week.

-If you’re seriously contemplating an escape from the UK and you’re being lured by the thought of Switzerland, it could stand you in very good stead if you plan an extended break to the nation.
+If you’re seriously contemplating an escape from your country and you’re being lured by the thought of Switzerland, it could stand you in very good stead if you plan an extended break to the nation.

 Travel around, get to know different areas, don’t just look at the surface charm, scratch a little deeper and see if you still like the look of the country.